Nine-year-old boy discovers 200-million-year-old fossil on beach

 A nine-year-old may have made the find of his life on a family trip.
-Even experts are amazed at the fossil.
+Even experts are amazed by the fossil.

 Birchgrove – On a beach in Wales, UK, nine-year-old Eli accidentally discovered an extraordinary fossil: a 200-million-year-old ammonite.
 The boy was out with his family on Sunday when he suddenly spotted the magnificent specimen on the cliff at Llantwit Major Beach.